bitsofcotton/consistency-boots/README.md

 system.
 But in the worst case, if the CPU has such things and boot sectors could be infected and storage returns dummies, the storage binary dumper is needed.
 So this cannot be implemented by softwares because the hardware returns dummies in such case.
+Nor, only for userland, if we can encrypt whole disk on the system, the infections are reduced.

 # Tips on firmwares
-If there's a malware on the firmwares, we cannot find that without glitches if CPU had crafted.
+If there's a malware on the firmwares, we cannot find that without glitches if CPU had crafted ones.

 # Tips on buses
 The system must trust the connected buses to r/w memory on most x86 computers.
 Searched with google, there's some cases to use PCI BIOS nor system management bios to infect the computer.
+With modern amd64, they have DMA firewalls, I don't know whether can we trust them or not.

 # Tips on system and compiler binaries
 However, if the system nor compiler is infected, there's also unveiled backdoors on the computer.